leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 To merge two sorted lists, there are two basic cases to consider:
  1. If one of the input lists is empty, then the result is the other list.
  2. If both lists are non-empty, then their heads should be compared.
-The result of the function is smaller of the two heads, followed by the result of merging the remaining entries of both lists.
+The result of the function is the smaller of the two heads, followed by the result of merging the remaining entries of both lists.

 This is not structurally recursive on either list.
 The recursion terminates because an entry is removed from one of the two lists in each recursive call, but it could be either list.